 Montessori-Inspired toys for children worth knowing about

 A quiet revolution has been taking place in the UK toy market.
 A growing number of independent brands and considered retailers are making it far easier to shop for Montessori-inspired toys, whether you are buying for a one-year-old who is just beginning to grasp and stack, or a three-year-old who is ready to sort, pour, and pretend in earnest.
-Here, we have gathered six brands we think deserve a place on every playroom shelf.
+Here, we have gathered a curation of brands we think deserve a place on every playroom shelf.

 1. Pahu Play